SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 - The page **Title** of the new entry

-   - it is ignored by most of the browser nowadays
+   - it is ignored by most browsers nowadays

-- The **URL** is the new history entry, and it must be from the **same-origin** as the current URL
+- The **URL** is the new history entry, and it has to be from the **same-origin** as the current URL

 Here is an example: